 Continuing Education is non-credit courses and/or training to meet community workforce needs, general interest and personal enrichment.
 Continuing Education promotes and maintains collaborations and partnerships with state and regional workforce boards/centers, governmental agencies and public and private groups to meet individual and community needs.

-Please call the Continuing Education office at 903.675.6212, or email conted@tvcc.edu for course information and application.
+Please call the Continuing Education office at 903.675.6212, or email conted@tvcc.edu.

 Adult and Continuing Education Courses